-- 1. Provide two forms of driver's licenses: one for those with United States citizenship or proof of legal status ("standard operator's license") and one for individuals without proof of legal status ("limited purpose operator's license"); - 2.
+- 1. Provide two forms of driver's licenses: one for those with United States citizenship or proof of legal status ("standard operator's license"); one for individuals without proof of legal status ("limited purpose operator's license"); - 2.
 Set standards for documentation required for the limited purpose operator's license; - 3.
-Set standards for documentation required for the standard operator's license to come into compliance with the REAL ID Act; - 4.
-Determine aesthetic differences between the standard operator's license and the limited purpose operator's license, including, but not limited to: symbol(s) on the front of each license and a disclaimer on the back of the limited purpose operator's license (e.g., "This card is not acceptable for official federal purposes.
+Set standard for documentation required for the standard operator's license to come into compliance with the REAL ID Act; - 4.
+Determine aesthetic differences between the standard operator's license and the limited purpose operator's license, including but not limited to: symbol(s) on the front of each license; disclaimer on back of limited purpose operator's license (e.g., "This card is not acceptable for official federal purposes.
 This license is issued only as a license to drive a motor vehicle.
-It does not establish eligibility for employment, voter registration, or public benefits"); - 5.
+It does not establish eligibility for employment, voter registration, or public benefits"). - 5.
 Increase penalties for providing fraudulent information to the Michigan Department of State, including fraudulent claims of state residency.